isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Preparatory Programme (CSPP).md

-degrees, such as nurses, pharmacists and other allied health professions (as listed on <a href="https://www.moh.gov.sg/hpp/allied-health-professionals/career-practices/CareerNPracticesDetails/allied-health-professions" rel="noopener nofollow" target="_blank">MOH's website</a>) in clinical practice, with primary appointments at NHG institutions and at least 3 years of clinical or relevant experience.</p>
+degrees, such as nurses, pharmacists and other allied health professions (as listed on <a href="https://www.moh.gov.sg/hpp/allied-health-professionals/career-practices/CareerNPracticesDetails/allied-health-professions" rel="noopener nofollow" target="_blank">MOH's website</a>) in clinical practice, with primary appointments at NHG institutions and at least 3 years of clinical or relevant experience.
+Others may contact the Secretariat for discussion on suitability of the programme.
-<p></p>
-<p>Others may contact the Secretariat for discussion on suitability of the
-programme.
 Applicants should have at least a Bachelors (Hons)/Masters with an Upper Second, preferably First class honours degree in a relevant field.
 Experience as first or co-author of research publications is preferred